 Remedy won’t cure all what ails you, but many consumers seem to gain considerable relief with this potent CBD strain.
 Remedy is a cross between the high-CBD strain Cannatonic and the landrace Afghan Skunk strain.
 CBD Crew bred this sweet, citrus, and floral-smelling strain to reach up to 16 percent CBD.

 Charlotte’s Web stands apart from most popular CBD strains because it’s mainly available in tincture form.
 This potent strain was bred by the Stanley Brothers in Colorado and gained national attention from the case of Charlotte Figi, a child who suffered from a severe seizure disorder called Dravet syndrome.
 You won’t get high if you smoke this strain due to its extremely low THC concentration.
+Charlotte’s web is a CTU favorite and by far one of the CBD-rich strains for new and experienced users to look into.

 CBD strains offer users numerous benefits, but the research on these new flower varieties still needs to catch up to the popular demand.
 CBD strains are available at most licensed dispensaries, delivery services, and online retailers.
 If you’re new to cannabis or are looking for a relaxing and clearheaded experience, give these non-intoxicating buds a try.
+As you can see, there are some great CBD-rich strains for new and experienced users to choose from.